readium/lcp-specs/notes/lcp-key-retrieval.md

 Two types of access-restricted resources are particularly interesting in the scope of this specification:

-* Links to the personal bookshelf of a User (cf OPDS 1 or OPDS 2) in an OPDS Catalog.
+* Links to the personal bookshelf of a User in an OPDS Catalog.
 * Acquisition links in individual entries of an OPDS Catalog.

-Fetching access-restricted resources require user authentication.
+Fetching access-restricted resources requires user authentication.
 This specification does not require a specific user authentication method: the sole requirement is the provision of an Access Token as the result of user authentication.

 The following sub-sections describe recommended authentication methods.